Immersive Spectacular Trip on Skyline Drive

 Skyline Drive, a 2.5 mile (4 km) paved drive, lies northwest of Cañon City.
 It travels along a narrow razorback ridge.
 The descent begins with a hairpin turn and winds down the eastern side of the hogback.
 Not for the timid driver, there are points where both sides of the roadway drop several hundred feet.

-Directions: Head west of Cañon City on Highway 50 for two miles and turn right at the entrance to Skyline Drive under the big stone archway.
-Take note of vehicle length restrictions.
+The road is open daily during daylight hours and may close for inclement weather.
+Allow for about one hour to explore Skyline Drive, as this considers stopping along the way.
+Directions: Head west from Cañon City on Highway 50 for two miles and turn right at the entrance to Skyline Drive under the big stone archway. * Note the vehicle length restrictions.

-Sights Along the Way
+Skyline Drive Sights Along the Way

 Pull over near the top to view the interpretive panel and dinosaur footprint casts embedded in the cliff face.
-Local resident and paleontology student Bill Kurtz discovered the dinosaur trackway in 1999.
+Resident and paleontology student Bill Kurtz discovered the dinosaur trackway in 1999.
 Another great stop to pull over is at the Floral Avenue Trailhead on the eastern side of the hogbacks.
 Walk north along the Greenhorn Trail to view interpretive panels on the Western Interior Seaway that once covered the whole state of Colorado and see the evidence of an extinction event (Cenomanian –Turonian Extinction) that occurred 94 million years ago.

 Sponsored Content